-- Intensive Case Management services which includes, 1:1 alcohol and drug counseling and education, psychotherapy, including psychotropic medication management; benefits acquisition assistance, assertive outreach, linkage to comprehensive medical care including dental and vision; educational/ vocational support, assistance in ADLs, payee services. - Access to The Clubhouse at Civic Center Apartment (CCA) which is open 6 days/week, and is client run.
-The Clubhouse offers a clean and sober environment for socialization, computer access, group therapy, weekly community lunch, and resources sharing. - Daily Accudetox: A NIAH Approved acupuncture protocol to treat post-acute withdrawal symptoms. - Over 15 treatment groups per week, which include: Dialectic Behavioral Therapy (DBT); Relapse prevention; Come as You Are (sobriety not required), women's recovery, Alcohol and Drug Education, and Seeking Safety.
+- ACT services which includes 1:1 alcohol and drug counseling and education, psychotherapy, psychotropic medication management, benefits acquisition assistance, assertive outreach, linkage to comprehensive medical care including dental and vision, educational/ vocational support, assistance in activities of daily living, and payee services. - 2.
+Access to The Clubhouse at Civic Center Apartment (CCA) which is open six days/week and is client run.
+The Clubhouse offers a clean and sober environment for socialization, computer access, group therapy, weekly community lunch, and resources sharing. - 3.
+Daily Accudetox an acupuncture protocol to treat post-acute withdrawal symptoms. - 4.
+Over 15 treatment groups per week including: DBT, Relapse Prevention, Come as You Are (sobriety not required), Women's Recovery, Alcohol and Drug Education, and Seeking Safety. - 5.
+Program participants will be given basic furnishings and supplies at move in that include at a minimum, bedding, cooking supplies and paper products.

-- Program participants will be given basic furnishings and supplies at move in that include at a minimum, bedding, cooking supplies and paper products. - Upon admission to the program, the 10 clients served by CCH will have immediate access to temporary housing at the Gateway Motel, operated by CCH.
-If a room is not available, the client will be given a voucher for a local motel until permanent housing is secured. - Clients will have access to the following housing options depending upon individual need and choice:

-CCH owned Civic Center Apartment (CCA) which includes the clean and sober "Durkin Wing", other SRO units at Civic Center Apartments, or independent apartments in the Denver Community.
+- 6. Upon admission to the program, the ten clients served by CCH will have immediate access to temporary housing at the Gateway Motel, operated by CCH.
+If a room is not available, the client will be given a voucher for a local motel until permanent housing is secured. - 7.
+Clients will have access to the following housing options depending upon individual need and choice: CCH owned Civic Center Apartment (CCA) which includes the clean and sober "Durkin Wing", other Single Room Occupancy (SRO) units at Civic Center Apartments, or independent apartments in the Denver Community.
 Clients will have access to current properties utilized by CCH, as well as given assistance in identifying privately managed apartments suitable to the individual client need.